sjohann81/ucx-os/README.md

 Another scheduling resource are coroutines, which are a lightweight mechanism.
 Coroutines can run in a standalone manner (without tasks in the system) or within a task context, and they have their own priority based round-robin scheduler.

+The task control block also holds a pointer to a user defined (realtime) scheduler.
+If implemented, this scheduler has a greater priority over the default (best effort) round-robin scheduling policy.
+Realtime tasks are defined just as normal tasks, but the user has to implement the scheduler, setup a reference to this scheduler in the *kernel control block* and setup task priorities using the *ucx_task_rt_priority()* function.

 ### Stack allocation

 Memory used for stack inside a task function is allocated from the heap.
 The *heap* is a region of memory that is managed by a memory allocator, which is used by both the kernel and applications.
 Data stored in the task stack is consisted by local task variables and data structures.
 The size of the stack is configurable per a task basis and is specified when a task is added to the system.
 During execution, the stack space will be used for dynamic allocation during function calls, temporary variables and also to keep processor state during interrupts.